tqa24/dllm/examples/bert/README.md

 ## Warmup

-In this section, we show toy examples of pretraining and SFTing [`ModernBERT-large`](https://huggingface.co/answerdotai/ModernBERT-large) on small datasets to generate text.
+In this section, we show toy examples of continual pretraining and SFTing [`ModernBERT-large`](https://huggingface.co/answerdotai/ModernBERT-large) on small datasets to generate text.
 You can use any BERT model instead for example, by `--model_name_or_path "FacebookAI/roberta-large"`.

-### Pretrain
+### Continual Pretraining

 To train [`ModernBERT-large`](https://huggingface.co/answerdotai/ModernBERT-large) on the [`tiny-shakespeare`](https://huggingface.co/datasets/Trelis/tiny-shakespeare) dataset, run:
 ```shell